-Unlike comics drawing, that is characterized by drawing outlines, when painting realism or impressionism, painted objects have no lines.
+Unlike cartoon & comics drawing, that is characterized by drawing outlines, when painting realism, painted objects have no lines.

-Every part, area or surface on an object ends.
-Where an object or part of an object ends is its edge.
+Every part, area or surface of an object ends.
+Where an object or part of an object ends, is its edge.

 Edges can be sharp or soft.
-When an object or a figure has a soft edge, it will look less sharp and out of focus.
+When an object or a figure has a soft edge, it looks less sharp and out of focus.

-Soft objects such as hair, fur, fabric, etc., will have soft edges.
+Soft objects such as hair, fur, fabric, etc., have soft edges.

-Shadows will have soft edges.
-Light moves in waves so the shadow cannot be perfectly sharp.
+Shadows usually have soft edges.
+Light moves in waves, so the shadow cannot be perfectly sharp.

-In landscape paintings and in accordance with the laws of atmospheric perspective, the more distant an object is, it will be less clear, meaning not in focus, and therefore its edges will be less sharp.
+In landscape paintings, and in accordance with the laws of atmospheric perspective, the more distant an object is, it looks less clear, meaning not in focus, and therefore its edges are softer.

 Transitions in a painting are changes that exist in an object or a surface.